Is Extended Rest the Best Treatment for a Concussion?

 The study focused on patients between 11 and 22 years of age who were brought to emergency departments within one day of suffering a concussion.
 Pediatric head trauma continues to fill up emergency rooms around the country, and emergency department visits for sports-related brain injuries have increased 60 percent over the last 10 years.

-“Participants underwent neurocognitive, balance, and symptom assessment in the and were randomized to strict rest for 5 days versus usual care (1–2 days rest, followed by stepwise return to activity),” according to the text of the study.
+“Participants underwent neurocognitive, balance, and symptom assessment in the [emergency department] and were randomized to strict rest for 5 days versus usual care (1–2 days rest, followed by stepwise return to activity),” according to the text of the study.
 “Patients completed a diary used to record physical and mental activity level, calculate energy exertion, and record daily postconcussive symptoms.
 Neurocognitive and balance assessments were performed at 3 and 10 days postinjury.
 Sample size calculations were powered to detect clinically meaningful differences in postconcussive symptom, neurocognitive, and balance scores between treatment groups.”

 The study found that strict rest after a concussion resulted in prolonged and increased symptoms.
 The results of the study recommend the usual care (i.e. 1-2 days of rest and a gradual return to normal activities) over strict rest when it comes to juvenile concussion recovery.

-“Recommending strict rest from the did not improve symptom, neurocognitive, and balance outcomes in youth diagnosed with concussion,” according to the study.
+“Recommending strict rest from the [emergency department] did not improve symptom, neurocognitive, and balance outcomes in youth diagnosed with concussion,” according to the study.
 “Surprisingly, adolescents who were recommended strict rest after injury reported more symptoms over the course of this study.”